To get started with laser (surface) mining you should pick the largest ship you can afford as more cargo space means more profit.

 This is how you used to mine back when Elite Dangerous was released.
 However it is not very efficient.
 If you want to increase your profit you really need a larger ship with limpets as described in next section – or go core mining as described on next page.

-Important: Make sure not to target anything while deploying collector limpets as they will then only pick up this single item and then self destruct!
+IMPORTANT: Make sure you do not target any materials when you deploy your limpet as the limpet will then only collect this single material and then self destruct!

 When you either run out of limpets or your cargo hold is full, use INARA to find the best place to sell your cargo.